CC Travels: The Ocean Club, Bahamas

 PRIVATE BEACH DINNER

-To celebrate my husband's and his friend's big birthdays, we surprised them with a private dinner on the beach.
+To celebrate my husband and his friend's big birthdays, we surprised them with a private dinner on the beach.
 The hotel offers this regularly and all we had to do was preselect the menu.
 It was a 5 course dinner and we had an incredible waiter with us the whole night.
 It was extremely intimate.
 It was truly a once in a lifetime experience enjoying the company of our closest friends, great food and wine while watching the sunset over the Caribbean!

 THE SPA